Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 ### __Forking the GitHub Repository__
 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-Log in to GitHub and locate the GitHub Repository
+Log in to GitHub and find the GitHub Repository

 At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.